 In a nutshell, both sanitizing and disinfecting will remove harmful germs before they cause all kinds of health problems, some of which can be quite serious and contagious, too.
 However, they differ in the number of germs that they can get rid of.

-Top Reasons to Sanitize and Disinfect Your Home
+Top Reasons for Sanitizing Your Home

 Now that you have an idea of the difference between sanitizing and disinfecting, let’s now put our attention to the perks of getting your home sanitized and disinfected, which is what this article is primarily all about.

-Sanitizing and disinfecting your home can be done with the use of a variety of products, most of which are available at supermarkets and hardware stores.
+Sanitizing and disinfecting your home can be done with the use of a variety of products.
+Most of which are available at supermarkets and hardware stores.
 They range anywhere from white vinegar, hydrogen peroxide, soap, rubbing alcohol to bleach.
 Different factors determine which of them you should use.
-For instance, it is perfectly fine to clean your skin with soap, but it’s a terrible idea to clean it with bleach.
+For instance, it is perfectly fine to clean your skin with soap.
+But it’s a terrible idea to clean it with bleach.

 Before using a product for sanitizing and disinfecting purposes, see to it that you carefully read the packaging first.
 Check out the usage directions and follow them carefully.
 Don’t forget to take a look at the precautions to avoid unnecessary problems from showing up!